Nature-Based Homeschool Enrichment

 Monthly payment plans are offered, but must be set up with Danielle before the student’s spot is reserved in the program.
 To set these up, please mark your choice on the application – Danielle will reach out to send an invoice.
 Spots are not reserved until invoices or stripe link is paid.

-Example Nature Explorers Daily Schedule:
+Example Daily Schedule:

 9:00AM-9:30AM: Morning Mindfulness